Reza Estakhrian/Getty Images

 En español | When you're competing with millennials for jobs, it can be hard to know the best way to showcase your experience and skills and how they might match up with recent college grads.
 Since so many of us are planning to work well past the traditional retirement age of 65, AARP has made it a priority to help 50+ workers find employment through different programs and initiatives such as Life Reimagined.

 Over the years, we've gotten a lot of questions about how 50-plus workers can best market their skills and experience in today's competitive job market.
-Here's a sampling of the questions we get, and the best answers we have.
+Here's a sampling of the questions we get and the best answers we have.

 How does an experienced worker compete for work against a recent college graduate?

-It's often hard for employers to replace the wide skill set of an experienced worker with that of a new college graduate with little to no work experience.
+It's often hard for employers to replace the wide skill set of an experienced worker with that of a new college graduate who may have little to no work experience.
 In addition, there are several "soft" skills that employers often say they value in experienced workers, such as better communication skills, better work ethic and lower attrition.
 You should highlight the breadth of your experience in your résumés and interviews, but provide specific examples of how you've applied those secret weapons to solve a relevant problem for your previous employer.

 How do I create different résumés for different positions I'm applying to?
 Should I post them all online?

 An attention-getting résumé conveys your personal brand — the unique combination of skills, achievements and abilities that shows you're an outstanding candidate for a particular job.
 You should tailor your résumé to the specific jobs you've targeted.
 Don't send the same one to hundreds of employers.

 Be sure to use the exact keywords and language that the employer used in the job posting — especially when submitting your résumé online — or your file may not make it through the company's automated filters.

 Does it make sense to make a career change later in life?